 All student-supervisor partnerships are unique and how the partnership is developed and managed will vary.
 In most cases, but not all, a breakdown in the partnership occurs because neither party is clear about what is expected of them.
 Therefore, it is suggested that you meet your student(s) early on to discuss matters such as:

-To assist you in setting these expectations, the College has developed a document called Mutual Expectations for the Student Supervisor Partnership [pdf] which replaces the College's Research Degree Codes of Practice.
+To assist you in setting these expectations, the College has developed a document called Mutual Expectations Document July 2020 [Pdf] which replaces the College's Research Degree Codes of Practice.
 Topics set out in Mutual Expecations for the Student Supervisor Partnership should be discussed with your student(s) at the first available opportunity.
 For supervising Master's projects, the College has produced a similar document called What master's students and their project supervisors might usefully expect from each other [pdf].

 As a supervisor, you should meet regularly with your student(s), through one-to-ones, tutorials and group/lab meetings.
 Group meetings are an important part of the development of research students, but many students feel worried or anxious about them because they may not have any results to show or they may have hit a brick wall with their research and worry about sharing this more widely.
 In such cases, a one-to-one with the student concerned may be a better approach.
 If you notice that students are regularly failing to attend planned meetings with you, it is important to alert your Senior Tutor (PGR).

 When talking through mutual expectations for how the student supervisor partnership will work, you should also establish boundaries.
 When can a student see you?
 When will you not be available?
 What can you help with?
 Are students aware that there can be limits to confidentiality?
 Your role is to support and develop your student through their research, not to solve all of their problems.